tm1611/Machine-Learning-Engineer-Nanodegree/04 - Capstone_Project/capstone_proposal.md

 - Why this problem in the domain can or should be solved
 - Academic research

 Time Series Forecasting is a key challenge in business, economics, and many other areas.
-Having an advantage by increasing forecast accuracy for future development of sales, demand, storage capacities, or many other target quantities is of great benefit.
+Improving forecasts for sales, demand, or other quantities is a great advantage.

 Unlike in many other areas of statistical applications, such as image classification or text analysis, deep learning did not take over in the area of time series forecasting.

 Traditional methods, in particular the *autoregressive integrated moving-average (ARIMA)* and *exponential smoothing (ES)* methods outperformed newly developed, and often more complex, methods.
 It is not that long ago that researchers perceived that highly complex methods for time series forecasting were not performing better than traditional ones (e.g. Hyndman, 2019).
 Among others, Makridakis et al. (2018) noted that there is only limited scientific evidence that suggests that neural networks for time series forecasting are an essential tool for time series forecasting.

 Nevertheless, advances in deep learning for time series forecasting in the last two years seem to challenge this notion.
 In the widely recognized M4 forecasting competition a hybrid model based on a recurrent neural network (RNN) outperformed all other submitted methods and, thus, showed the potential of RNN-based methods in this area (Smyl, 2019, Makridakis et al., 2019).